danielgoodwin97/torn-utilities/README.md

 You can find a full list of scripts [here](https://github.com/danielgoodwin97/torn-script-utilities/tree/main/dist/js).

+# Documentation
+There is documentation per script in the source file directory's read me.
+You can view that [here](https://github.com/danielgoodwin97/torn-script-utilities/tree/main/src/).

 # Development

 All source files are located in `src` and compile into `dist`.